 I. What is Anaphora?

-Anaphora (pronounced uh–naf-er-uh) is the literary device in which a phrase is repeated at the beginning of the following clauses or sentences.
-This repetition serves to emphasize the phrase while adding rhythm to the passage, making it more memorable and enjoyable to read.
+Anaphora (pronounced uh--naf-er-uh) is when a certain word or phrase is repeated at the beginning of clauses or sentences that follow each other.
+This repetition emphasizes the phrase while adding rhythm to the passage, making it more memorable and enjoyable to read.

 II.
 Examples of Anaphora

 For example, imagine you are frustrated and tired with your friend, who is making the same mistakes over and over again.

 I’m sick and tired of you letting me down.
 I’m sick and tired of you making me mad.
 And I’m sick and tired of you doing such silly things!